 In his book Designing for Emotion, Aarron Walter adapts the Maslow pyramid for user needs.
-This kind of approach to feature prioritization can work extremely well categorizing the long list of features in an idea pool.
+This approach to feature prioritization can work extremely well categorizing the long list of features in an idea pool.
 It also helps to make tough decisions, even when certain nice-to-have features fall out of the actual scope.

 In fact, this method of feature prioritization saved us a lot of debates and rationalizing when members of the product team clung to ideas that did not serve the product’s vision.

-Basically that creates the tension in the theory and encourages allowing one or two tiny (low-effort) “pleasurable” features in a to-do list to season a product.
+Basically, that creates the tension in the theory and encourages allowing one or two tiny (low-effort) “pleasurable” features in a to-do list to season a product.

 If justified and well prioritized, small delightful touches don’t always require extra effort.
 Even a well-formed sentence at the right time reacting to the right action can work.
 (But debate the idea; everyone can come up with good and bad examples – let us know your opinion).
-The Nielsen Group wrote a good summary about the theory of user delight.
+The Nielsen Group wrote a good summary of the theory of user delight.

 If you want to see how the whole Product Design process works, download our free e-book: Product Manager’s Guide to UX Design.